Italy–Uruguay relations: History

-Due to the fact that almost half of Uruguays population is of Italian descent, relations between both nations have remained close, both politically and culturally.
+In January 1942, during World War II, Uruguay declared war on the Axis powers (which included Italy).
+In April 1946, both nations restored diplomatic relations, and in 1952 they signed an immigration agreement aimed at “increasing and regulating” migration, taking into account Uruguay’s demand for workers and the labor supply available in Italy.

 There have been several high-level visits between leaders of both nations.
 In October 2005, Uruguayan President Tabaré Vázquez paid a visit to Italy.
 In March 2017, Italian President Sergio Mattarella paid a visit to Uruguay.

-In 2019, 125,000 people in Uruguay held Italian passports, many being dual Italian and Uruguayan citizens.
+In 2019, 125,000 Uruguayans (approximately 3,5% of the country's total population) held Italian passports, many being dual Italian and Uruguayan citizens.

 Bilateral agreements

 Both nations have signed several agreements such as a Treaty of Friendship, Commerce and Navigation (1843); Extradition Treaty (1881); Agreement on the Transportation of Cattle between both nations (1976); Agreement on Social Security (1985); Agreement on Technical Cooperation (1988); Agreement on the Promotion and Protection of Investments (1990); Agreement on Cinematographic Co-Production (2004); Agreement on Defense Cooperation (2017); Agreement in Judicial Matters (2019); Agreement to Eliminate Double Taxation in Relation to Income Taxes and Prevent Tax Evasion and Avoidance (2019) and an Agreement on Cultural and Scientific cooperation (2019).